project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy_simplifed.md

 - cd sunbird-devops/deploy

-- edit the config file

 - ./certbot.sh (if you don't have a valid ssl certificate, and have a valid dns name)

+- edit all the mandatory fields in  deploy/config file

 - ./sunbird_install.sh